apel/ssm/README.md

 Messages are signed and may be encrypted during transit.
 Persistent queues should be used to guarantee delivery.

 SSM is written in Python.
-Packages are available for RHEL 6 and 7, and Ubuntu Trusty.
+Packages are available for RHEL 7, and Ubuntu Trusty.

 For more information about SSM, see the [EGI wiki](https://wiki.egi.eu/wiki/APEL/SSM).